 I. Some Important Facts

 In many groups around the world, virtually everyone drinks and they drink both frequently and regularly.
 Yet they have very few drinking problems.
-Such groups familiar to Americans include Italians, Greeks, Spaniards, Jews, and Portuguese.
+Such groups familiar to us include Italians, Greeks, Spaniards, Jews, and Portuguese.

 In these groups, people learn how to drink from an early age.
 They do so within the safe and supporting environment of the home.
 They don’t learn how to drink from their friends and acquaintances.
 Common sense suggests that it’s better to learn how to drink in the parent’s house than in the fraternity house.